Israel’s aid distribution becomes ‘death trap’ for starving Gazans: UN agency

-Israel-crafted aid distribution mechanism has become a “death trap” for starving civilians in the Gaza Strip, the head of the UN agency of Palestinian refugees (UNRWA) said on Sunday, Anadolu reports.
+Israel’s so-called aid distribution points have become a “death trap” for starving civilians in the Gaza Strip, the head of the UN agency of Palestinian refugees (UNRWA) said yesterday.

-Nearly 50 Palestinians were killed and over 200 others injured when Israeli forces opened fire on Palestinians seeking humanitarian aid near a distribution point in the southern city of Rafah on Sunday, the Health Ministry said.
+Nearly 50 Palestinians were killed and over 200 others injured when Israeli occupation forces opened fire on Palestinians seeking humanitarian aid near a distribution point in the southern city of Rafah yesterday, the Health Ministry said.

 “Aid distribution has become a death trap,” UNRWA Commissioner-General Philippe Lazzarini said in a statement.

-Israel has crafted a plan to establish four aid distribution points in southern and central Gaza, which Israeli media say aim to evacuate Palestinians from northern Gaza into the south.
+Israel has crafted a plan to establish four aid distribution points in southern and central Gaza, which Israeli media say aim to force Palestinians out of northern Gaza into the south.

 According to Israel’s Army Radio, Israel’s aid distribution plan aims to turn the territory’s north into a “completely depopulated area.”